psychemedia/middle-english-romances/sir-orfeo.md

 Than he gan bihold about al.
 And feighe ful liggeand with in the wal,
 Of folk that were thider y brought,
-And thought dede and niire nought :
+And thought dede and niire nought:
 Sum ftode with outen hade;
-And fuin non amies nade ;
+And fuin non amies nade;
-And fum thurch the bodi hadde wounde ;
+And fum thurch the bodi hadde wounde;
-And fum lay wode y bounde ;
+And fum lay wode y bounde;
-And fum armed on hers fete ;
+And fum armed on hers fete;
-And fum aftrangled as thai ete ;
+And fum aftrangled as thai ete;
-And fum were in water adreynt ;
+And fum were in water adreynt;
-And fum with fire al for fchreynt ;
+And fum with fire al for fchreynt;
-Wiues ther lay on child bedde ;
+Wiues ther lay on child bedde;
 Sum ded, and fum awedde;
 And wonder fele ther lay bifides,
-Right as thai flepe her vnder tides ;
+Right as thai flepe her vnder tides;
 Eche was thus in this warld y nome,
-With fairi thider y come ;
+With fairi thider y come;
 Ther he feighe his owhen wiif,
 Dame Heurodis his liif liif
-Slepe vnder an ympe tre ;
+Slepe vnder an ympe tre;
 Bi her clothes he knewe that it was he.

 And when he hadde bihold this meruails alle,
-He went in to the kinges halle ;
+He went in to the kinges halle;
 Than feighe he ther a femly fight,
-A tabernacle bliffeful and bright ;
+A tabernacle bliffeful and bright;
 Ther in her maifter king fete,
-And her quen fair and f wete ;
+And her quen fair and f wete;
 Her crounes, her clothes, fchine fo bright,
-That vnnethe bihold he hem might :
+That vnnethe bihold he hem might:
 When he hadde biholden al that thing,
-He kneled adoun bifor the king ;
+He kneled adoun bifor the king;
 O Lord, he feyd, gif it thi wille were,
 Mi menftraci thou fchuft y here.
 The king anfwerd, what man artow,
-That art hider y comen now ?
+That art hider y comen now?
 Ich, no non that is with me,
 No fent neuer after the,
 Seththen that ich here regni gan,